ohwrotcod/cc98-1/README.md

     # Press Ctrl+A C
     while [ '1' = '1' ]; do date; killall python3; sleep 666; done

+If you give this python a parameter(boardid), it will get all post in this board

+    python3 xinling.py 100 #get all post in "–£‘∞–≈œ¢"

 ## Note
 EasyLogin is another my project.